mi11ione/Sonar/monetization.md

 - Comply with Apple policies; use only StoreKit 2, OSLog for analytics, and on‑device processing.

 Product Segmentation and Plans
-Use the “Tracking/Data app” tiering baseline, tuned for Sonar’s value.
+Use the “Tracking/Data app” baseline, tuned for Sonar’s value.
+No free trials.
+Lifetime is offered as a separate non‑consumable.

 - Free: Try the core loop, feel the “aha” moment.
   - 3 saved entries total, then paywall gates saving.